wehlutyk/thesis/content/1-introduction-2-review.md

 On this view, then, culture is accounted for by a blend of ecological and cognitive-epistemic niche construction processes.

-#### The extended mind
+#### "4E" cognitive science: the extended mind

-\todo{develop a little}
+\todo{use chemero-after-2008 for this summary}

-In a strikingly parallel movement in cognitive science and philosophy of mind, the nature of cognition and its units of analysis have been debated along two broad dimensions.
+In a strikingly parallel movement in cognitive science and philosophy of mind, the nature of cognition and its units of analysis have been debated along two broad dimensions [see @chemero_after_2008 for a detailed review of questions and possible answers].
 \(1) The boundaries of cognition: are cognitive processes brain-bound, do they extend to the body, or do they include the environment or the surrounding (cognitive) organisms, and if so in what sense [@clark_extended_1998; @menary_extended_2010].
 \(2) The role of time-dependent dynamics, and the corresponding construal of the nature of cognition: